ETIMC/Report/typst/sections/Sprint 1.typ

 Wireless connectivity was adopted to satisfy the mobility and ease-of-setup goals of Requirement 2 in @table:usabilityRequirements.
 Among available options, WiFi was selected for its lower end-to-end latency compared to alternatives like Bluetooth #cite(<sharrow_speed_2025>), ensuring that the system could transmit MIDI data rapidly enough to meet the low-latency requirement 9.

 Directly linked to requirement 1, requirement 2 (Dedicated MIDI Host) was defined to prevent the limited processing power of the MCU's from introducing latency that would conflict with requirement 9 (Low Latency) in @table:usabilityRequirements.
-To address this, a dedicated MIDI host was specified to handle part of the controllers’ functionality externally.
+To address this, a dedicated MIDI _host_ was specified to handle MIDI functionality separately from the _controller_ that the user would use to experiment with music.
 Requirement 3 (Ableton Live) was introduced to further offload sound generation from the MCU's to a computer, enabling greater flexibility in sound selection and ensuring higher audio quality.
 Ableton Live was chosen due to its robust MIDI handling, real-time performance capabilities, and wide adoption in both amateur and professional music production.
 Although this choice imposes a dependency on a separate computer, limiting the flexibility mentioned in requirement 2 in @table:usabilityRequirements, it was decided that the advantages in terms of sound choice and audio quality outweighed this limitation.
 The host acts as the central connector in the system, interfacing between the controllers and Ableton Live, ensuring smooth communication and coordination across all components. (@fig:DeviceRelationsshipsSprint1)